andrewdotwang/WatercolorRendering/docs/index.md

         FaceIter f2 = h->twin()->face();

         h->new_wc_mag = max(0.0001f, (float)(u_ip5j + dt * (A - (mu * B) + f->pressure - f2->pressure - kappa * u_ip5j)));
-        //NOTE: might be better to store updates in a "new" variable then apply them all when done. tot_flow += h->new_wc_mag;
+        tot_flow += h->new_wc_mag;

         h = h->next();